AmigaOS

 AmigaOS is a family of proprietary native operating systems of the Amiga and AmigaOne personal computers.
 It was developed first by Commodore International and introduced with the launch of the first Amiga, the Amiga 1000, in 1985.
 Early versions of AmigaOS required the Motorola 68000 series of 16-bit and 32-bit microprocessors.
-Later versions were developed by Haage & Partner (AmigaOS 3.5 and 3.9) and then Hyperion Entertainment (AmigaOS 4.0-4.1).
-A PowerPC microprocessor is required for the most recent release, AmigaOS 4.
+Later versions, after Commodore's demise, were developed by Haage & Partner (AmigaOS 3.5 and 3.9) and then Hyperion Entertainment (AmigaOS 4.0-4.1).
+A PowerPC microprocessor is required for the most recent AmigaOS 4-release.

 AmigaOS is a single-user operating system based on a preemptive multitasking kernel, called Exec.
 It includes an abstraction of the Amiga's hardware, a disk operating system called AmigaDOS, a windowing system API called Intuition, and a desktop environment and file manager called Workbench.

+MorphOS and AROS Research Operating System are modern implementations of the original AmigaOS that are compatible with it.

+Legal situation

-The Amiga intellectual property is fragmented between Amiga Inc., Cloanto, and Hyperion Entertainment.
+The Amiga intellectual property is fragmented between Amiga Inc., Cloanto (creator of Amiga Forever), and Hyperion Entertainment (the developer of Amiga OS 4.x).
 The copyrights for works created up to 1993 are owned by Cloanto.

-In 2001, Amiga Inc. contracted AmigaOS 4 development to Hyperion Entertainment and, in 2009 they granted Hyperion an exclusive, perpetual, worldwide license to AmigaOS 3.1 in order to develop and market AmigaOS 4 and subsequent versions.
+In 2001, Amiga Inc. contracted AmigaOS 4 development to Hyperion Entertainment, and in a settlement in 2009 they granted Hyperion an exclusive, perpetual, worldwide license to AmigaOS 3.1 in order to develop and market AmigaOS 4 and subsequent versions.